v-viksur/architecture-center/docs/microservices/data-considerations.md

 The various backend services care about different subsets of the information the request, and also have different read and write profiles.

 - The Delivery service stores information about every delivery that is currently scheduled or in progress.
 It also listens for events from the drones, and updates the status whenever a package is picked up or dropped off.
+The delivery service

 - The Delivery History service listens for delivery status events from the Delivery service.
 It stores this data in long-term storage, for the purpose of historical queries and data analytics.